Anirudh-S-Kumar/notes/docs/cg/transformations.md

 ## Decomposition of Transformations

-Any 2D matrix can be decomposed into a product of riotation, scale, rotation.
+Any 2D matrix can be decomposed into a product of rotation, scale, rotation.

 - Eigenvalue Decomposition: $\mathbf{A} = \mathbf{R} \hspace{10px} \mathbf{S} \hspace{10px} \mathbf{R}^{\top}$